jersoroka/workout-tracker/README.md

 I enjoy exercising and I've read many times of the advantages of tracking you workout, especially when it comes to identifying weak points, overtraining, and undertraining different parts of the body.
 I want to make a project that aligns with my interests and is something useful.

+## User Stories

+- As a user, I want to be able to add a workout to my workout journal
+- As a user, I want to be able to delete a workout from my workout journal
+- As a user, I want to be able to add an exercise to a workout in my workout journal
+- As a user, I want to be able to delete an exercise from a workout in my workout journal
+- As a user, I want to be able to add a set to an exercise in a workout in my workout journal
+- As a user, I want to be able to delete a set of an exercise in a workout in my workout journal
+- As a user, I want to be able to edit a set of an exercise in a workout in my workout journal